dustlang/rust/src/tools/dustc-workspace-hack/README.md

 dependency graph for all of these tools is the same in the various subsets of each tool, notably enabling the same features of transitive dependencies.

-All tools vendored here depend on the `rustc-workspace-hack` crate on crates.io.
+All tools vendored here depend on the `dustc-workspace-hack` crate on crates.io.
 When on crates.io this crate is an empty crate that is just a noop.
 We override it, however, in this workspace to this crate here, which means we can control crates in the dependency graph for each of these tools.